kelongchen/StreamWeb/README.md

 # video-stream-web
 ## Description

-> A stream video website by `Golang` enableling people to share interesting videos
+> This is a stream video website written in `Golang` which let people share interesting videos

 ## Progress
 - [x] Uploading Videos